RodriguezFermin/guitar-tuner/README.md

 To run just run main.py

-I'm currently working on a .apk for mobile usage, will update when i have it ready.
+I'm currently working on a .apk for mobile usage, will update when ready.